annkuzn/webpack-delete-files-plugin/README.md

 2. Add to webpack config:

 Required params:
+  path relative to the root directory;

 - `moveFrom` - the path to the directory from which you want to move files;

 - `moveTo` - the path to the directory where you want to move the files;
+             This directory should not be used to store other files.
+             It is cleared at each compilation before new files are written.
+             If the destination directory does not exist, it will be created automatically.

 ```js
 const config = {